This post may contain affiliate links.

 This business didn’t even have a name.
 I’m pretty sure I never got round to giving it one…nor did I get as far as sourcing my first client.
 I was keen to step away from the office environment and initially I thought this was the way to do it, but I never really put the effort in to get it off the ground.

 I do still work from home, but I’m working on entirely different things now.
 You can read more about what I’m up to in this blog post here as well as the ups and downs of being self-employed!
-I’ve also written about the harsh reality of my choice to leave my full time job and the impact it had on my finances over on My Debt Diary.

 It does make me cringe to see how naive I was two years ago, but I’m so happy to see the progress I’ve made as well!
 I understand the importance of planning and having urgency in finding an income source.
 I have the ability and the confidence to source clients now too and I know how to handle my finances and complete a tax return – the bane of every self-employed person’s life.
 Some of you will be nodding right now!